Our verdict

 Nice and breathable daily trainer

-The majority of runners were more than happy with the breathable mesh upper of the Rider 26.
-It keeps the interiors well-ventilated and lets the heat escape rather quickly.
+We were more than happy with the breathable mesh upper of the Rider 26.
+It kept the interiors well-ventilated and allowed the heat to escape rather quickly.

 Mizuno Wave Rider 26 (left), Adidas Runfalcon (right)

-Assessing how much smoke and light is able to pass through the Jacquard mesh, we scored the shoe's breathability as 4 out of 5 (where 5 is the most breathable).
+Assessing how much smoke and light is able to pass through the Jacquard mesh, we rated the shoe's breathability as 4 out of 5 (where 5 is the most breathable).

 Comfortable, secure upper

-No wonder the shoe got so much praise for its lockdown.
-On a 1-5 scale where 5 is the stiffest, we assessed the shoe's heel counter as 5.
+Checking the shoe's heel counter, we understand the reason behind such a secure heel hold.
+On a 1-5 scale where 5 is the stiffest, we assessed the shoe's heel counter as 5!

 mizuno-wave-rider-26-tongue-gusseted.JPG